White Supremacist And Trump Supporter Richard Spencer Punched In Face During Inauguration Interview [Video]

 Richard Spencer, white supremacist, Trump supporter, and founder of the so-called “alt-right,” was punched in the face on inauguration day.
 The attack took place during an interview with the Australian Broadcasting Corporation not far from the official inauguration festivities, and the whole thing was captured on camera and shared with the world by the media corporation.

 When he was punched, white nationalist Richard Spencer was speaking to Australian Broadcasting’s Zoe Daniel in midst of widespread anti-Trump Washington D.C. protests.
 In the middle of speaking to Daniel, Spencer began fielding questions from protesters and other passers-by.
-Those who interjected in the white supremacists’ interview clearly knew who he was and what he stands for, because they asked Richard Spencer if he was a neo-Nazi, reports CNN.
+Those who interjected in the white supremacists’ interview clearly knew who he was and what he stands for because they asked Richard Spencer if he was a neo-Nazi, reports CNN.

 In all the fun of Richard Spencer getting punched, let's not forget it was "liberal" Mother Jones who gave him a profile in the first place pic.twitter.com/WK1eMTjh9p